adnan333bd/beep/README.md

 ## Chat appplication with Ionic 3 , Firebase, AngularFire v5 and RxJS 5

+- Register in 2 different divice and chat between them realtime
+- Also multiple person can group chat creating channels

 ### Various regular expressions as suggested by Mitja Krepek: